 - Gear: water bottle with filter (you can fill up from the creek or lake in summer), windproof jacket, running shoes (the trail is easy), bear spray, sunscreen

-- Tips: the trail is signed and straightforward, you don’t need a map; wear good shoes especially in spring when the trail is muddy; parking lot has picnic tables and an outhouse
+- Tips: the trail is signed and straightforward, you don’t need a map; wear good shoes especially in spring when the trail is muddy; the parking lot has picnic tables and an outhouse

 We’ve visited in summer and winter and love tranquillity on the trail and around the lake during both seasons.

-But let’s get back to Boom Lake for now.
-When you start seeing mountains through the trees, you’re almost at the Boom Lake.
+But let’s get back to Boom Lake Trail for now.
+When you start seeing mountains through the trees, you’re almost at Boom Lake.
 The trail slightly descends and narrows until you reach a field of boulders.
 There’s no grassy or flat area around the lake but lots of big boulders to sit on and relax.

 We went a bit further along the lake, jumping from one boulder to another until we found privacy for a refreshing dip in this glacier-fed lake.
-It was very quiet, the sun was beating down and all we’ve heard was splashing the water on the rocks and pleasant summer breeze.
+It was very quiet, the sun was beating down and all we’ve heard was splashing the water on the rocks and a pleasant summer breeze.